uio-bmi/graph_peak_caller/README.md

 Graph Peak Caller can be used through a Galaxy installation at [http://hyperbrowser.uio.no/graph-peak-caller](http://hyperbrowser.uio.no/graph-peak-caller).
 A set of pre-compiled graphs are available to use (see the welcome page at the Galaxy server for an overview).
 If one of these graphs suites your needs, this is the best way to use Graph Peak Caller.
 PS: If you would like us to include graph-based reference genomes for a new species, please contact us, e.g by opening an issue, and we will do our best.

 ## Using Graph Peak Caller on the command line with vg
-Graph Peak Caller made to be used together with [vg](http://github.com/vgteam/vg) and take as input alignments produces by vg.
+Graph Peak Caller is made to be used together with [vg](http://github.com/vgteam/vg) and take as input alignments produces by vg.
 Graph Peak Caller uses the Python module [pyvg](https://github.com/uio-bmi/pyvg) (installed together with Graph Peak Caller) to convert output from vg to formats compatible with Python.

-If you have a single vg graph representing your reference genome, the following explains you how to use Graph Peak Caller with that graph.
+If you have a single vg graph representing your reference genome, the following explains how to use Graph Peak Caller with that graph.
 If you have multiple vg graphs, see *Advanced usage* below.

 ### Step 1: Preparing data
 Convert your vg graph to json and create an Offset Based Python Graph: